Jayanth-Parthsarathy/notify/README.md

 * Includes basic integration testing for the flow

+* Features a simple HTTP DLQ Store inspector that you can use to list messages that were previously in the DLQ and requeue them if needed by the messageId (Uses persistent DB (Postgres) for storing the failed messages)

 It currently consists of two main files:

 * `cmd/consumer/consumer.go`: This is an HTTP server that exposes a /notify endpoint.